esl-epfl/HEEPsilon/README.md

 The simulation enrironment is based on the x-heep one.

-Follow the prequisite steps on the x-[x-heep repository](https://github.com/esl-epfl/x-heep).
+Follow the prequisite steps on the [x-heep repository](https://github.com/esl-epfl/x-heep).

 Consider that both the `environment.yml` and `python-requirements.txt` are now located in:
 ```bash